lawrencelogoh/lawrencelogoh.github.io/blog/src/apr_2023_review.md

 My personal projects didn't get any love.
 I think I've found my feet at work now so it shouldn't be a problem going forward.
 My school workload is going to reduce next semester too so that should help.

 ## Programming
 I haven't made much progress on this outside of work.
-So my JavaScript skills have gone up, but that's a consequence of working with it not intentionally trying to improve.
+So my JavaScript skills have gone up, but that's a consequence of working with it, not intentionally trying to improve.
 I intend to change that next month.
 I want to be more intentional about it.

 ---